'I respect the player, not the man' – David Silva's Real Sociedad move infuriates Lazio director

 Lazio sporting director Igli Tare has taken the extraordinary step of issuing a brief statement just to announce he has no respect for David Silva "the man" after he joined Real Sociedad instead of the Italians.

-Silva, 34, officially left Manchester City on Monday after 10 years at the club, a period that marked him out as arguably their greatest player.
+Silva, 34, officially left Manchester City after 10 years at the club, a period that marked him out as arguably its greatest player.

 The playmaker had confirmed last year that he planned to depart in 2020 at the end of his contract, though there had generally been little speculation as to where he might end up next.